 After finalizing, the beauty edits I started placing the stock images.
 Always keep in mind the dimensions to make the composite look realistic.

 The final adjustments I made were mostly to set the moody feel of the composite.
 I changed the colors to darken it a little more.

-When you sign up for the premium membership, you’ll get instant access to this Moody Vintage tutorial along with dozens more!
+When you sign up for the premium membership, you’ll get instant access to this Moody Vintage tutorial along with over 500 more!